-In addition to the above, all applicants receiving any readiness points under this subsection must provide an executed Letter of Intent (LOI) from the project's equity partner within 90 days of the Credit Reservation.
-The LOI must include those features called for in the CTCAC application.
 The 180-day or 194-day requirements shall not apply to projects that do not obtain the maximum points in this category.
-Failure to meet the 90 day due date, or the 180-day or 194-day due date, if applicable, shall result in rescission of the Tax Credit Reservation or negative points.
+Failure to meet the 180-day or 194-day due date, if applicable, shall result in rescission of the Tax Credit Reservation or negative points.

-Five (5) points shall be awarded for submittals within the application documenting each of the following criteria, up to a maximum of 10 points.
-The 180-day or 194-day requirements shall not apply to projects that do not obtain the maximum points in this category.
-Within the preliminary reservation application, the following must be delivered:
+Five (5) points shall be awarded for submittals within the application documenting each of the following criteria, up to a maximum of 10 points:

-- (A) enforceable financing commitment, as defined in Section 10325(f)(3), for all construction financing; - (B) evidence, as verified by the appropriate officials, that all environmental review clearances (CEQA, NEPA, and applicable tribal land environmental reviews) necessary to begin construction, except for clearances related to loans with must pay debt service for which the applicant is not seeking tiebreaker benefit, are either finally approved or unnecessary; and.
+- (A) enforceable financing commitment, as defined in Section 10325(f)(3), for all construction financing; - (B) evidence, as verified by the appropriate officials on a Committee-provided form signed by an appropriate local government planning official of the applicable local jurisdiction, that all applicable local land use approvals have been obtained as described in Section 10325(f)(4).

-For paragraph (B) a final appeal period may run up to 30 days beyond the application due date.
+For paragraph (B) a final appeal period may run up to 30 days beyond the application due date as described in Section 10325(f)(4).
 The applicant must provide proof that either no appeals were received, or that any appeals received during that time period were resolved within that 30-day period to garner local approval readiness points.